mrezadit/cargo-and-delivery-system/README.md

 # How to install
 - Copy and extract zip file to ``xampp/htdocs``
-- Open XAMPP Control Panel, start MySql and Apache
+- Open XAMPP Control Panel, start on MySql and Apache
 - Open ``localhost/phpmyadmin`` in a browser
 - Create database with the name ``db_pengiriman``
 - Import database file from ``/db/db_pengiriman.sql``